-Admission and graduation requirements for students enrolled in distance learning courses are the same as for those students enrolled in traditional classes.
-The specific requirements for veteran students are listed in the Department of Veteran Affairs section of the 2021-2022 RCC Catalog and Student Handbook.
+Distance learning courses and services available to distance learning students are the same as courses and services offered to in-person students.
+The services are included with the student's payment of tuition and fees.
+Tuition and fees are the same regardless of whether the student is enrolled in a traditional (in-person) course or distance learning course.
+Graduation requirements for students enrolled in distance learning courses are the same as for those students enrolled in traditional classes.
+The specific requirements for veteran students are listed in the Department of Veteran Affairs section of the RCC Catalog and Student Handbook.